ministryofjustice/family-mediators-api/README.md

 #### Simple detail
 * **id** *int*: internal ID of the mediator
 * **urn** *string*: registration number of the mediator, composed of a numeric root followed by a letter [ATP] indicating the status of the mediator.
-'A' means certified, 'P' provisionally certified, and 'T' in training.
+'A' means certified, 'P' provisionally certified 'T' in training and 'S' student.
+Students are removed on import.
 * **dcc** *boolean*: Whether the mediator is habilitated to work with children directly.
 * **title** *string*: 'Mr', 'Mrs', etc.
 * **first_name** *string*: Given name - 'Sue', 'Peter', etc.